 Marriage Intentions / Marriage License

-Out of state residents may apply in any municipal office.
+- Out of state residents may apply in any municipal office.

 How do I apply for a marriage license?

-If either party has been previously married, a certified copy of the death certificate or divorce decree of the last marriage must be submitted to the Town Clerk at the time of filing of the Marriage Intentions.
+Step 2 - Previous Marriage(s) If either party has been previously married, a certified copy of the death certificate or divorce decree of the last marriage must be submitted to the Town Clerk at the time of filing of the Marriage Intentions.
 Certified means that the documents are affixed with a raised or gold seal and/or contain original signatures.
 A record of divorce, if not in English, must be translated into English by a disinterested 3rd person at the parties' expense.

-The filing fee is $40.00.
-Cash and checks are accepted for payment.
-Credit/debit cards are also accepted but there is an additional service charge applied.
+Step 3 - Filing Fee The filing fee is $40.00.
+Cash, checks and credit/debit cards are accepted forms of payment.
+Credit/debit card use will have an additional service charge applied.